Return to: Undergraduate Education

 In addition to degree requirements outlined below, undergraduate and graduate students are also subject to current catalogue regulations, policies and procedures.
 Examples include, but are not limited to, the policy on the grade of incomplete and graduation with honors.
 Unlike degree requirements, changes in regulations, policies and procedures are immediate and supersede those in any prior catalogue.

 A student will be awarded the graduation date for the term in which degree requirements, including submission of supporting documents, have been met.
 Although course work may have been completed in a prior term, the degree will be awarded only for the term for which all academic and administrative requirements have been fulfilled.
-Students wishing to change the degree date from that indicated on the STARS Report should request an updated degree term at the Registrar One Stop Center, John Hubbard Hall (JHH 114) or email@example.com.
-Students may also update their expected graduation date at myusc.edu.
+Students wishing to change the degree date from that indicated on the STARS Report may do so under Other Services in OASIS.
+You may only set a term three semesters in advance.
+If your expected graduation date is more than three semesters away, please email Degree Progress.

 Discontinued Degree Programs